magnusrodseth/disaster-tweets/assignment-2/Assignment2.md

 #### Text length

 TF-IDF does not capture the length of a given document.
-A hypotheses might be that disaster-related tweets are longer than non-disaster related tweets.
+A hypothesis might be that disaster-related tweets are longer than non-disaster related tweets.
 We extract the length of the text in characters and use it as a feature.

 #### Counting hashtags